matt-whitfield/mattsWebSite/src/content/blog/food-friendly-blog.md

 author: Matt Whitfield
 readTime: 7 min read
 featuredImage: /images/blogs/food-friendly-hero-1920.webp
 featuredImageCaption: The original case study hero-image.
-This exemplifies how my marketing instincts we’re in the drivers seat early on in my design career.
+This exemplifies how my marketing instincts were in the drivers seat early on in my design career.
 featuredImageAlt: A photo of the imaginary app, food friendly.
 An all-in-one platform for restaurants.
 ctaPlacement: in-content
 ---